AKIvan/akivan.github.io/_posts/2019-12-21-Artificial-Intelligence-in-In-Vitro-Fertilization.md

 CEMBRY can detect mature eggs, detect how old are the embrios, and currently we are finishing the process on detecting not just the quality of the embrios but other details, which currently are written manually by the embriologists.
 As I mentioned above, all this information is written and taken in calculation.
 The prediction is the outcome of the calculation, based on the information from the patients in percentages.
+Beside the prediction part, we are opening another door for research.
+Hospitals, Clinics and Research centers can analyze patients data and try to find other problems for solving.
 <p>&nbsp;</p>

 <center>